1-800-544-2787 or 415-274-2222

 Find out more about the training and education resources provided through each branch of service by exploring the following websites:

-The following institutions are unaffiliated with AAU, but offer additional information on student financial aid.
+The following institutions are unaffiliated with Academy of Art University, but offer additional information on student financial aid.

 Guide to Federal Student Aid